lafinca-studio/unity-box-shooter/README.md

 Use the left mouse click to shoot and destroy the cubes.
 Once you beat the target level, you can go to the second level.

-You only have two lifes to finish the game.
 There are two levels that you can enjoy and beat them.
 Good Luck! xD

 ### Used technologies:
 -------------------------